 The FL Server NWDAF responses to the Nnwdaf_MLModelTraining_Subscribe request.
 Upon the receipt of the HTTP POST request, if the subscription is accepted to be created, the FL Server NWDAF responds to the NWDAF service consumer with "201 Created", and the URI of the created subscription is included in the Location header field.
 Details are described in clause 4.6.2.2 of 3GPP TS 29.520 [5].

-0e-0f.
-The NWDAF service consumer (NWDAF containing MTLF) may invoke the Nnwdaf_MLModelTrainingInfo_Request service operation to send a request for ML model training events to the FL Server NWDAF.

-Editor’s Note: How the Nnwdaf_MLModelTrainingInfo service be used in steps 0e-0f, 1c-1d, 4c-4d, 6ae-6af, 6b, 7, and 10 is FFS.

 NOTE 1: The ML model accuracy threshold can be used to indicate the target ML Model Accuracy of the training process, and the FL Server NWDAF may stop the training process when the ML model accuracy threshold is achieved during the training process.

 If the consumer (i.e. the NWDAF containing AnLF or NWDAF containing MTLF) provides the Time when the ML model is needed, the FL Server NWDAF can take this information into account to decide the maximum response time for its FL Client NWDAFs.